ofgarzon2662/OSC-APIGateway/docs/artifact-api.md

 ## Authentication

-All endpoints require JWT authentication.
+Most endpoints require JWT authentication.
 Include the JWT token in the Authorization header:
 ```
 Authorization: Bearer <your_jwt_token>
 ```